-4. ADOPTION OF NEW OR REVISED STANDARDS AND INTERPRETATIONS
+4.1 ADOPTION OF NEW OR REVISED STANDARDS AND INTERPRETATIONS

 The company has adopted all of the new or amended Accounting Standards and Interpretations issued by the International Accounting Standards Board ('IASB') that are mandatory for the current reporting period.
+The adoption of these standards and interpretation had no significant impact in Company's financial statements.